Find Your Faith.

 Embracing Inclusivity

 Inclusion is a huge part of our mission at Christ Episcopal Church.
-In all things we do, we are working to make sure others feel wanted and included in our community.
+We want ALL people feel welcome to join us.